 Unions representing the interest of the above professionals in countries around the world have for some time raised serious concerns about the increasing number of spitting incidents, as it has well known serious potential health risks.
-It is not just the officer that is affected but also their family, as tests and treatment for suspected contagious disease can last for several months and lead to severe stress and anxiety.
+It is not just the officer that is affected but also their family, as tests and treatment for suspected contagious diseases can last for several months and lead to severe stress and anxiety.

-I am extremely confident that our new Anti-Spit Masks can make the difference between staying safe or suffering from a potentially long lasting and severe illness.
-When confronted by a hostile or intoxicated member of the public, a combatant, prisoner or disturbed hospital patient, the risk of being spat on is realistic and protection from such threat is sensible.
+I am extremely confident that PPSS Group’s Anti-Spit Masks can and will make the difference between staying safe or suffering from a potentially long lasting and severe illness.
+When confronted by a hostile or intoxicated member of the public, a combatant, prisoner, disturbed hospital patient or service user, the risk of being spat on is realistic and protection from such threat is in my opinion very sensible.

 I am of course fully aware that the use of anti-spit masks has been questioned by some people (e.g. human right campaigners) in the past, raising concerns in terms of the risk of suffocation, especially when such anti-spit mask is forced over the head of someone suffering from breathing difficulties.